dunamismax/dunamismax/README.md

 ## Support My Work

-If you find these four JavaScript monorepos valuable for learning and development, consider supporting continued work:
+If you find these Go monorepos valuable for learning and development, consider supporting continued work:

 <p align="center">
   <a href="https://www.buymeacoffee.com/dunamismax" target="_blank">